Starting At Zero

 There are many great writers like J.K.
 Rowling, Stephen King and Jack London who had to endure rejection after rejection.
 They were all broke at the time they decided to give writing a shot.

-TOP TIP: Writing is a tough industry and very competitive but always remember, there are people out there who’ll accept you and your voice.
+TOP TIP: Writing is a tough industry and very competitive, it’s true.
+But always remember, there are people out there who’ll accept you and your voice.
 Keep pushing and never give up even after rejection, but instead, let it motivate you.
-MORE: 24 Experts on the Foundations of Success

 BIO: Michael Nix works as a content manager and writing is his hobby.
 He also writes poems and short stories and dreams of publishing his own book.
 Michael travels a lot and enjoys his life.